The Gower Monument: History

 Following its completion in 1888, the monument was originally erected in the gardens behind what was then the Shakespeare Memorial Theatre (now the Swan Theatre).

 The monument was unveiled in Stratford-Upon-Avon accompanied by a speech from Sir Francis Philip Cunliffe-Owen, director of the South Kensington Museum (now the V&A Museum), and Oscar Wilde reading a poem dedicated to the monument written by Mrs. R. S. de Courcey Laffan, wife of the headmaster of the local grammar school.

 The unveiling of the memorial did receive some criticism.
 The satirical magazine Punch mocked both the cost allegedly incurred by Lord Gower to construct the monument and the 'originality' of its design in an article titled "Immortality Indeed!".
-The anonymous authour of the article remarked "Now who but a born genius would ever dreamt of representing Shakespeare in such an attitude, and with all these properties,"a pen in his right hand," and a "roll of manuscript in his left."
-What perfect symoblism!"
+The anonymous author of the article remarked "Now who but a born genius would ever dreamt of representing Shakespeare in such an attitude, and with all these properties,"a pen in his right hand," and a "roll of manuscript in his left."
+What perfect symbolism!"

 The monument, along with the four detached bronze statues was moved to its current position in Bancroft gardens in 1933 following the 1926 fire in the Shakespeare Memorial Theatre and subsequent redevelopment of the area.

 The Gower Monument became a listed monument on 25 October 1951.